EEN421/EEN421.github.io/_posts/2025-11-03-👻-The-Ghosts-Hiding-in-Every-Network:-End-of-Life-Devices-and-Software-☠️.md

 👉 [If you found this useful, download the automation script from my GitHub and try it in your lab!](https://github.com/EEN421/Powershell-Stuff/blob/Main/EOL%20Stuff%20Automated.ps1)

 - Run it.
 Report it.
-Automate it.
-- What will you automate via the Graph API?
-Share your results on LinkedIn with #DevSecOpsDad
+Automate it. - _What will you automate via the Graph API?_ **Share your results on LinkedIn with #DevSecOpsDad**
 - As always — may your logs be clean and your endpoints up to date. 💀💡

 <br/>